Moderation tools

 # System tags

 A common rule on servers with PluralKit is to enforce system tags.
 System tags are a little snippet of text, a symbol, an emoji, etc, that's added to the webhook name of every message proxied by a system.
 A system tag will allow you to identify members that share a system at a glance.
-Note that this isn't enforced by the bot; this is simply a suggestion for a helpful server policy 🙂

 # Blocking users